Asad-Ismail/Image-Anomaly/README.md

 We mainly Implement two Methods for Image Anamoly Detection for both of the methods we first train an autoencoder to map the image to higher level representation and

 ## Reconstruction Based
-Detect Anamoly based on Reconstruction loss of Autoencoder
+Detect Anamoly based on Reconstruction loss of Autoencoder/VAE

 ## Kernel Density Based
 LAKE Model
 Fit multinomial gaussian/ KDE on latent variable and find the anamoly based on PDF with some modifications

-For both we acheived 76.9% F1 score for bottle anamoly

-# Using Aomalib Library
+# Using Anomalib Library

 DfKDM for bottle dataset acheived F1 score  of __92.7%__